-- In the LEGO series BIONICLE, each Toa team has only one female on it, the main three so far being Gali, Nokama and Hahli.
+- In the LEGO series BIONICLE, each Toa team has only one female on it, the main three so far being Gali, Nokama, and Hahli.
 In the latter two cases, they are the least flawed and the wisest members of their teams.
 Particularly noticeable in Legends of Metru Nui in which each Toa Metru is given a major character flaw which they must overcome to unlock their individual mask powers, such as Vakama's lack of confidence and Matau's inability to stop and think before rushing in.
 Not only is Nokama's flaw relatively small (not admitting when she's wrong), it is only referenced once and she overcomes it very early on, extremely quickly.
 Note that this stopped applying to her after her team's transformation into Turaga elders.

 As for Gali, this is kind of zigzagged depending on the story, as Onua, a male, was just as wise and never argued with the others, whereas Gali frequently argued with Tahu and Kopaka, although that was mainly trying to get the two to stop their own fights.
-Notably, Gali was also the only Toa who properly heard the vision about the Toa Kaita (the others tried to fight it) and the only one to protest the Toa Nuva going solo before all went wrong (proving to be wiser than Onua), however in The Movie, Gali became just as arrogant to Tahu as he was to her.
+Notably, Gali was also the only Toa who properly heard the vision about the Toa Kaita (the others tried to fight it) and the only one to protest the Toa Nuva going solo before all went wrong (proving to be wiser than Onua); however, in The Movie, Gali became just as arrogant to Tahu as he was to her.

-- Natalie Breez of Hero Factory, the only female Hero ever to be featured prominently, was for the most part a minor character who didn't have much to her.
+- Natalie Breez of Hero Factory, the only female Hero ever to be featured prominently, was, for the most part, a minor character who didn't have much to her.
 Suddenly, in the animated special Invasion from Below, she becomes the most competent of the bunch: She defeats a giant beast all by herself when the rest of the Heroes can't deal with them even in their mechs, learns that the beasts can communicate, finds out why they are attacking by reading ancient carvings (the others dismiss her), and at the end saved the day by offering peace to the beast queen.
 After that, the beasts attack again and the Heroes kill them, but that wasn't her fault.

 - D'arci Stern from Urban Chaos is the only female and non-white person working for the police and is the only competent officer - even though she's just a rookie for most of the game.

 - Red vs. Blue used to have this issue, when the only female characters were Tex and Shiela, one of whom is canonically the best warrior in the series and the other is a tank's AI.
-Later seasons grew out of this to some extent, after introducing a female character who is just as laughably incompetent as the main cast (Sister), and giving real flaws to the more hypercompetent ladies (Tex).person.
+Later seasons grew out of this to some extent, after introducing a female character who is just as laughably incompetent as the main cast (Sister), and giving real flaws to the more hypercompetent ladies (Tex).

 - Invoked as part of Sweet Bro and Hella Jeff's ever-present Stylistic Suck.
 Most of the comic's humor comes from the protagonists' struggles with basic motor skills and their own rampaging stupidity.
-When the Black Best Friend Geromy is introduced, he's too smart to get involved in that nonsense—so he stands around doing absolutely nothing for the rest of the comic.
+When the Token Black Friend Geromy is introduced, he's too smart to get involved in that nonsense—so he stands around doing absolutely nothing for the rest of the comic.
 In the print edition, Dave's author's notes even acknowledge this: